Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

 \section{Our Framework}

 ~ Our model consists of three modules.
-(1) Perspective Semantics (PS) module inputs the RGB image and outputs the Occlusion-reasoned pixel-level Semantics in Perspective view (OSP).
-(2) Top-view Semantics (TS) module projects OSP into top-view and learns to hallucinate/complete pixel-level top-view semantics on out-of-view as well as noisy regions, which we refer to as Hallucinated Semantics in Top-view (HST).
-(3) Top-view Parametric Prediction (TPP) module takes the HST and predicts road layout related attributes in top-view.
-Fig.~\ref{fig:framework_overview} gives an overview of the proposed method.
-Note that we borrow existing network architectures~\cite{wang2020deep,ronneberger2015u,Wang_2019_CVPR}, as our main contributions instead lie in effectively exploiting weak supervision with cheap parametric-level human annotations.
-We detail each module in Sec.~\ref{sec:model_model} and our training with deep supervision in Sec.~\ref{sec:model_train}.
+(1) The perspective semantics (PS) module inputs the RGB image and outputs the occlusion-reasoned pixel-level semantics in perspective view (OSP).
+(2) The top-view semantics (TS) module projects OSP into top-view and learns to hallucinate or complete pixel-level top-view semantics on out-of-view as well as noisy regions, which we refer to as hallucinated semantics in top-view (HST).
+(3) The top-view parametric prediction (TPP) module takes the HST and predicts road layout related attributes in top-view.
+Fig.~\ref{fig:framework_overview} gives an overview of the proposed method.~\buyu{Network architectures are borrowed from \cite{wang2020deep,ronneberger2015u,Wang_2019_CVPR} \mc{and described in Sec.~\ref{sec:exp} and supplementary.
+We focus in this section on describing our main contributions that allow}} effectively exploiting weak supervision with cheap parametric-level human annotations.
+We detail each module in Sec.~\ref{sec:model_model}, the training process and the generation of intermediate pixel-level semantic annotations in Sec.~\ref{sec:model_train}.